limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ### Pinky's Database

-The page at `http://pinkydb:7654/login.php` appears to be the login to Pinky's database - our first attack surface.
+The page at `http://pinkydb:7654/login.php` appears to be the login to Pinky's database — the first attack surface.

 ![screenshot-1](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-1.png)